What are the advantages of using a customs broker?

 It means that Canada Customs has selected your company for review regarding your importing activity and any other relevant information.

 The scope of the review consists of two main components:

-How do I complete a Canada Customs Invoice (CCI) or North American Free Trade (NAFTA) Certificate of Origin?
+How do I complete a Canada Customs Invoice (CCI) or Canada-United States-Mexico (CUSMA/USMCA/T-MEC) Certificate of Origin?

 Click here to be taken to our “How-To” section which provides detailed instructions on how to complete these forms.